-Reflections (administered as Canvas Surveys) will be due at 8 PM the night before each class meeting.
-Lecture materials will be available a few days before each class meeting.
-Students are expected to listen to pre-recorded lectures and engage with lecture materials BEFORE class meetings.
+Reflections (administered as Canvas Surveys) will be due at 8 AM the day of the first class meeting on each topic.
 In each survey, you will be asked to summarize important concepts in the assigned lecture material.
 Reflections are also an opportunity to ask questions or identify points of confusion.
-I will use the first part of each class meeting to answer common questions and points of confusion from the submitted reflections.
-There will be a total of 16 Reflection Surveys, and 4% of your final grade will be calculated using the tiered system shown on the right.
+I will use class meeting time to answer common questions and points of confusion from the submitted reflections.
+There will be a total of 16 Reflection Surveys, and 2% of your final grade will be calculated using the tiered system shown here.

-of Reflections % of final grade
+of Reflections Submitted % of final grade awarded

-Submitted awarded

-14-16 Full credit (4%)
+14-16 Full credit (2%)

-12-13 3%
+12-13 1.5%

-10-11 2%
+10-11 1%

-9 1%
+9 0.5%

 8 or less 0%

-Participation in all class meetings is expected unless alternative arrangements have been made due to illness, medical reasons, or the need to isolate due to COVID-19.
+Attendance & Participation at all class meetings is expected.
 Class meetings will be used primarily for small-group learning activities and clarification of lecture material.
-3% of your final a grade will depend on class participation which will be determined using the tiered system shown on the right.
-Note that only Monday and Wednesday class periods contribute toward your class participation grade and that the first day of class (9/13/21) will NOT count toward participation.
-There are a total of 16 class meetings that will count towards participation.
-To receive credit for attendance on any given day, you must attend the entire class period (Reflection discussion AND in-class exercises).
-I recognize you may need to miss class due to illness, medical reasons, or the need to isolate due to COVID-19.
-Hence, I am using a tiered system for participation that allows for students to miss up to four classes and still receive full credit for participation.
+3% of your final a grade will depend on class attendance/participation which will be determined using the tiered system shown here.
+Note the first day of class (9/12) and the Pre-Exam Q & A classes (10/3 and 10/24) will NOT count toward participation.
+There are a total of 31 class meetings that will count towards participation.
+To receive credit for attendance on any given day, you must attend the entire class period unless otherwise specified.
+I recognize that you may need to miss class due to illness, medical reasons, or the need to isolate due to COVID-19.
+Hence, I am using a tiered system for participation that allows for students to miss up to six classes and still receive full credit for participation.
 I expect you to use this flexibility wisely and only as needed based on the circumstances described above.

 Classes Attended % of final grade awarded

-12-16 Full credit (3%)
+25-31 Full credit (3%)

-10-11 2%
+22-24 2%

-8-9 1%
+16-21 1%

-7 or less 0%
+15 or less 0%